 Warned of imminent danger, Fr.
-Rother returned to the United States early in 1981, to visit with his family and friends for three months.
+Rother returned to the United States for three months early in 1981, to visit with his family and friends.
 Against the advice of his family and the local bishop, Fr.
 Rother returned to Atitlán to be with his people.
 He remembered a Sisters’ community who had fled the country and later tried to return but the people asked, “Where were you when we needed you?”

 On the evening of July 28, three masked men entered the rectory and shot Fr.
 Rother to death.
 His beloved parishioners mourned him repeatedly crying, “They have killed our priest.”

 Pope Francis declared Stanley Rother a martyr on December 2, 2016.
-He will be beatified in Oklahoma City on September 23, 2017.
+He was beatified in Oklahoma City on September 23, 2017.

 The declaration of a blessed or saint is always a celebration of the Church as the people of God.
 To single out an individual for his or her holiness and service builds up the entire community of faith.
 But this is doubly true for the Church in the United States and in Oklahoma, as one of our own is both declared a martyr for the faith and enrolled in the ranks of those declared Blessed by the Church.
 May the dedication, faith, and service of Blessed Stanley Rother be a source of strength for all in this country.